Mrs Hawking VII:

 Jackie has been performing since the age of six and studied acting, writing, and directing at Emerson College.
 She became a produced playwright in 2022 and hopes to reprise that role, as well (fingers crossed!).
 Thanks to the friends and family who have supported her over the years, and the biggest thanks to Phoebe for letting her play in this wild Victorian sandbox!

 Naomi Ibasitas (Beatrice Hawking, Stage Manager) is an actor, stage manager, and director within the Boston fringe theatre community.
-She has been playing the role of Malaika since the debut of part 4, Mrs. Hawking: Gilded Cages.
-Since then, she has endeavored to be involved as much as she can in the Hawking Universe including stage management and as Rosaline Pembroke in the Hawking spin-off, Gentleman Never Tell.
-Naomi is so excited to see Mrs. Hawking back on the stage live this year, and please check out the Hawking films on Youtube (because they are SO GOOD)!
+She is excited to be debuting the role of Beatrice Hawking in the Hawking universe!
+Previously you may have seen her as Madam Malaika Shah in Part IV and Part V as well as Rosaline Pembroke in the Hawking spin-off, Gentleman Never Tell.
+As always, Naomi is so excited to see Mrs. Hawking back on the stage live, and please check out the Hawking films on Youtube (because they are SO GOOD)!

 Non-Hawking acting credits include Disenchanted!
-(Mulan/Pocahontas) with the Walpole Footlighters, the 4th Annual Asian American Playwrights Collective Festival 2021 (various roles), and 7 Rooms: The Masque of the Red Death (Misha in Toasting Man) with Flat Earth Theatre.
+(Mulan/Pocahontas) with the Walpole Footlighters, the Annual Asian American Playwrights Collective Festival 2024 (various roles), and 7 Rooms: The Masque of the Red Death (Misha in Toasting Man) with Flat Earth Theatre.
 Off the stage, she is a character performer with Spark a Dream Princess Parties!
-She graduated from Emerson College with a Bachelor of Arts in Theatre Studies.
+After the Hawking show, see her again at PMRP’s performance of Gender-Swapped Star Trek: The Menagerie as Lt.
+Sulu directly after!
+And on Monday, please swing by the Disney Sing-Along led by her (in Moana cosplay) and Mel Carubia!

 Matthew Oak Kamm (Arthur Swann) is simply chuffed to be returning to Arisia and Mrs. Hawking in 2024!
 You may also have seen him in Mrs. Hawking parts II-V (Arthur Swann) and the digital spin-off Gentlemen Never Tell (Theo Pryce).
 Many thanks to Phoebe and Bernie for continuing to make the Hawking magic happen, year after year.
 When not acting or participating in miscellaneous geekery, Matt works to protect local wildlife as part of Zoo New England’s Field Conservation Department.
 During his rare and mysterious “spare time,” he enjoys birding, cooking, and spending time with his wife and daughter.